-Employee was warned in each order that failure to comply could result in sanctions including dismissal.
-Employee never complied.
-Employee's behavior constitutes a failure to prosecute her appeal and that is sound cause for dismissal.
-Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office.
-This represents another reason why Agency's action should be upheld.
+The employee was warned in each order that failure to comply could result in sanctions including dismissal.
+The employee never complied, even to the order to show cause.
+Employee's behavior constitutes a failure to prosecute his appeal and that is another sound cause for dismissal.